Why is packing perfectly so hard?

 Neck Warmer – There are tons of options from very thin cotton to thick fleece, depending on what time of year it is and how cold you get.

 If you’re renting your gear, you can skip the skis, boots & poles – but don’t forget one other essential piece of gear: your helmet!
-It is possible to rent one if you happen to forget, but most people prefer not to.
+It is possible to rent one if you happen to forget, but most people prefer to bring their own.

 Skis or Snowboard

-Avalanche Kit (if you plan on skiing off-piste) – transceiver, probe & shovel
+Avalanche Kit – If you plan on skiing off-piste don’t forget your transceiver, probe & shovel and a rucksack to carry it all in.

 Ski Lock – You won’t regret having your skis locked up when you are having lunch on the mountain.
 Unfortunately, theft on the mountain does happen, so better safe than sorry.